|

 "meeting" is defined as "the official convening

 of a public body for the purpose of conducting public business."
+The law only provides for closed or "executive"

 sessions when the Board must discuss matters which will